andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
-I then clicked the "Admin Panel" button in the top right of the page.
+I then clicked the Admin Panel button in the top right of the page.
 Being in the Admin Panel allows for the creation of new agents, teams, roles, and departments.
 In addition, I can assign Agents a team, role, or department and assign permissions.
-In this step, I went to the "Role" tab under the Agents page (all within the Admin Panel) and added a new role called "Supreme Admin."
+In this step, I went to the Role tab under the Agents page (all within the Admin Panel) and added a new role called "Supreme Admin."
 I also added the description "Full permissions" as an internal note.
 </p>
 <br />